Victoria Pendragon, BFA, DD

 The painting above, Innermost Sincerity, was the first of the I Ching paintings to be what I thought they should be, the first guided completely by Sleep Magic.
 All of the I Ching paintings can be seen at the Saatchi Gallery site and prints of various sizes are available of all works.

-I am a member of Very Special Arts, The Coalition of Visionary Resources, the Women’s Coalition for Art, and the Hampshire County Arts Council.
+I am a member of Very Special Arts, The Coalition of Visionary Resources, the Women’s Coalition for Art, and the Hampshire and Morgan County Arts Councils.

 College Days photo by Steven Yarnall